-Recently, by leveraging the idea from the generative diffusion models (\cite{ys1, ys4, ho1, sb2, sb9}) a new Ensemble/simulation approach namely the Ensemble Score Filter (EnSF) is designed and proved to be very effective \cite{feng1,feng4,feng5,feng6}.
-Unlike the particle filters, the designed filter stores information in a \textit{score function} and the update of approximated distribution at both the prediction and analysis steps amounts to updating the corresponding score function.
-The generation of particles then are based on a diffusion process, or stochastic differential equation (SDE), whose drift incorporates the learned or estimated score function.
-Although this approach has been shown to be very effective and efficient in high dimensions, this approach finds structural/model error in the simulation process as reported in \cite{feng6}: an approximation is used in finding the posterior score.
-And so it results in bias in tracking the filtering densities with such limitation being more pronounced in lower-dimensional settings with noisy observations; see, for example, Example~4 in Section~3.2.4 of \cite{feng6}.
+Recently, by leveraging ideas from generative diffusion models \cite{ys1,ys4,ho1,sb2,sb9}, a new ensemble-based simulation approach, namely the \textit{ensemble score filter} (EnSF), has been developed and shown to be highly effective \cite{feng1,feng4,feng5,feng6}.
+Unlike particle filters, the EnSF encodes distributional information through a \textit{score function}.
+The updates of the approximated distributions in both the prediction and analysis steps are therefore reduced to updates of the corresponding score functions.
+Particles are then generated through a diffusion process, or stochastic differential equation (SDE), whose drift incorporates the learned or estimated score function.
+Although this approach has been shown to be effective and efficient in high-dimensional settings, it introduces a structural model error in the simulation procedure, as reported in \cite{feng6}.
+In particular, an approximation is used in the construction of the posterior score, which leads to bias in tracking the filtering densities.
+This limitation becomes more pronounced in lower-dimensional settings with noisy observations; see, for example, Example~4 in Section~3.2.4 of \cite{feng6}.